StackExchange/StackExchange.Metrics/README.md

 Metric groups allow you to easily setup metrics which share the same name, but with different tag values.
 [See Documentation](https://github.com/StackExchange/StackExchange.Metrics/blob/master/docs/MetricGroup.md).

+### Metric sets

+Metric sets are pre-packaged sets of metrics that are useful across different applications.
+[See Documentation]([See Documentation](https://github.com/StackExchange/StackExchange.Metrics/blob/master/docs/MetricSet.md) for further details.

 ## Implementation Notes

 Periodically a `MetricsCollector` instance serializes all the metrics that it is responsible for collecting.